termie/git-bzr-ng/README.rst

 If you get a traceback from bzr about BtreeBuilder and _find_ancestors there currently seems to be a bug with either bzr or bzr-fastimport.
-It is corrected very simply by copying the _find_ancestors method from BtreeIndex to BtreeBuilder in bzrlib/btree_index.py but I've also uploaded a bzr branch that has this patch already applied:
+It is corrected very simply by copying the _find_ancestors method from BTreeGraphIndex to BTreeBuilder in bzrlib/btree_index.py but I've also uploaded a bzr branch that has this patch already applied:

 https://code.launchpad.net/~termie/bzr/bzr_btree_ancestors